-In accordance with provisions of the Immigration Reform and Control Act (IRCA), the University has delegated to International Student and Scholar Services (ISSS) sole authority to administer the J-1 Exchange Visitor Program and file H-1B temporary employment and permanent residence petitions in support of the teaching and research mission of the University.
+In accordance with provisions of the Immigration Reform and Control Act (IRCA), the University has delegated to International Student & Scholar Services (ISSS) sole authority to administer the J-1 Exchange Visitor Program and file H-1B temporary employment and permanent residence petitions in support of the teaching and research mission of the University.

 This policy addresses the hiring of foreign nationals in academic and research positions, not the employment of enrolled students.

 This policy provides departments with general guidelines for inviting Exchange Visitors and processing petitions for the most common non-immigrant classifications and for permanent residence for foreign nationals employed at the University.

 SECTION I. Compliance with the Immigration Reform and Control Act

 In order to comply with the provisions of the IRCA, the University may not employ individuals who are not authorized to work in the United States.
 Department of Labor regulations prevent employers from allowing foreign nationals to volunteer in positions that are usually compensated.
 Foreign nationals who are awaiting the necessary employment authorization or whose work authorization has expired are not allowed to serve as volunteers.
 Note: Foreign nationals who are financially supported by a source other than the university are not considered volunteers.

 SECTION II.
 Work Authorizations

 Obtaining Work Authorization for Foreign Nationals